top of page

 About Lize Briel

 Briel's talent in film music has earned her recognition, as demonstrated by her selection as part of the shortlist for the Score Relief 2024 Competition by TheCueTube.
 Additionally, she has scored several short films created by Visual Art Students from Stellenbosch University in 2022 and 2023, showcasing her versatility and dedication to collaborative projects.
+Lize is currently enrolled at the Musicube Academy for Film Scoring based in Bonn, Germany; allowing her to continue to work on the craft.

 Educated under the mentorship of Mr. Arthur Feder and Dr. Antoni Schonken, Briel earned her Master's of Music in Composition (Cum Laude) in March 2025.
 Briel's musical education extends beyond composition, encompassing performance and conducting.
 She studied flute under Dr. Bridget Rennie-Salonen, achieving proficiency at the university level.
 Additionally, she undertook two years of orchestral conducting training to further broaden her musical expertise.
 Currently, Briel is actively engaged in studying African instruments, particularly the uHadi under the mentorship of Dr. Ncebakazi Mnukwana and kiganda under Vuyo Katsha.
 This immersion enables her to integrate these instruments into her compositions.